Home » Forex Trading Guide » Most Traded Forex Currency Pairs

 Source: BIS 2022 Survey

 Spot transactions secured the second place with a 28% share of the global forex turnover, representing a decline of two percentage points from the previous three years.
-Outright forward placed third with a 15.5% share, followed by forex options with 4.1% and currency swaps with 1.7%.
+Outright forwards placed third with a 15.5% share, followed by forex options with 4.1% and currency swaps with 1.7%.
 Here is a more detailed breakdown of the turnover each instrument generated.

 Average Daily Turnover Breakdown by Forex Instrument (in bn USD)